Chloe-Johnson/Security_Portfolio/ELK-Stack-Project/README.md

 - **Install docker.io** - The Docker engine, used for running containers.

-- **Install python3-pip** - This is the package manager used to install Python Software
+- **Install python3-pip** - This is the package manager used to install Python Software.

 - **Install docker** - (this is the Docker Python pip module)

-- **Increase Virtual Memory** - This increases virtual memory in the Elk container
+- **Increase Virtual Memory** - This increases virtual memory in the Elk container.

 - **Download and Launch Elk Docker Container** - This will download and start the sepb/elk:716 container on the Elk machine.
 Published ports include 5601:Kibana, 9200:Elastic Search, 5044:Filebeat.